-Q. Let’s start with the basics.
-What’s your major, year, and what do you feel separates you from other people who do what you do?
+Q. Give us a bit of background information.
+What’s your major, year, and what do you feel separates you from other musicians?

-Q. Who are some of your favorite actors – actually entertainers overall – and how have they influenced you artistically or personally?
+Q. Who are some of your favorite artists and how have they influenced you musically or personally?

 Q. What are your plans once you graduate from Southern?

 A. After I graduate I want to record a lot whether they are covers or originals.
 I want to have a lot of experience in the studio and to be able to say that I have had that experience.
 Once my demo is finished I’m definitely sending it anywhere I can.
 I also plan on performing a lot and working with some songwriters who I just started to get to know this year.

 Q. What is your fondest memory here and what would you like to tell the Southern body for those who don’t know you?

 A. My fondest memory would have to be the music department in general.
 The people, the atmosphere, and the energy.
 There is nothing I don’t like about going to school now that my classes are basically all music.
 The students are like a big family and the staff is also very close to us.
 Everyone has a smile and is so welcoming to other people; it’s great to be able to remember my senior year like this.